Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Comparison to Tolman-Ehrenfest law

 \section{Comparison to Tolman-Ehrenfest law}

-The present section aims to complete our study by clarifying to what extent the Tolman-Ehrenfest picture agrees with the LSM${}_q$ and PLSM${}_q$ results.
-Namely, we will discuss the Tolman-Ehrenfest prediction for a rigidly-rotating system and present a comparative study to investigate the range of applicability of such classical ideas to study the phase structure of the (P)LSM${}_q$ models under rotation.
+We complete our study by clarifying to what extent the Tolman-Ehrenfest picture agrees with the LSM${}_q$ and PLSM${}_q$ results.
+We will discuss the Tolman-Ehrenfest prediction for a rigidly rotating system and present a comparative study to investigate the range of applicability of such classical ideas to study the phase structure of the (P)LSM${}_q$ models under rotation.

-To this end, we will take a step back and calculate the chiral transition temperature under rotation within our effective model framework, under the assumption of validity of the TE law for the local thermodynamic state for a system under rotation.
-We begin in Subsec.~\ref{sec:TE:kinetic} with the formulation of the rotating (P)LSM$_q$ model within kinetic theory.
+We calculate the chiral transition temperature under rotation within our effective model framework, under the assumption of validity of the TE law for the local thermodynamic state for a system under rotation.
+In Subsec.~\ref{sec:TE:kinetic}, we formulate the rotating (P)LSM$_q$ model within kinetic theory.
 We then apply our discussions to the LSM$_q$ and PLSM$_q$ models for vanishing chemical potential in Subsections~\ref{sec:TE:LSM} and \ref{sec:TE:PLSM}.
 We discuss the vanishing temperature case in Subsec.~\ref{sec:TE:T0}.
 Subsection~\ref{sec:TE:comparison} provides numerical validation of our TE predictions.